aaronpkelly/aaronpkelly.github.io/nixos.md

 this is an even easier solution that running `nix-shell -p <package>`

+# home manager
+I heard this is good, but haven't tried it!
+I don't feel the need (atm)

 # cleaning and garbage collecting

 ## full /boot partition